-Distrust In US Elections Biggest Threat To Markets And Economy: Devere
+Distrust in US Elections biggest threat to markets and economy: deVere

-(MENAFN- Investor Ideas) The most problematic US presidential election headwind for markets and the US Economy is not Harris's or Trump's Political ideologies - it's the growing skepticism among many Americans over the integrity of the electoral process itself.
+The most problematic US election headwind for markets and the US economy is not Harris’s or Trump’s political ideologies – it’s the growing skepticism among many Americans over the integrity of the electoral process itself.

 He says: “Much of the current skepticism echoes back to the 2020 Presidential Election.
 Despite multiple independent investigations, recounts, and lawsuits that found no evidence of widespread voter fraud, a significant portion of the American electorate—particularly supporters of Donald Trump—continues to believe that the results of that election were flawed.